reserve-protocol/protocol/docs/mev.md

 function lot() external view returns (uint256); // {qSellTok} the number of tokens being sold

-function bidAmount(uint48 timestamp) external view returns (uint256); // {qBuyTok} the number of tokens required to buy the lot, at a particular timestamp
+function bidAmount(uint256 blockNumber) external view returns (uint256); // {qBuyTok} the number of tokens required to buy the lot, at a particular block number

 ```